-Without adequate financial resources to fund our operations as presently conducted, we may be required to relinquish rights to our technologies, product candidates or territories, or grant licenses on terms that are not favorable to us, in order to raise additional funds through collaborations or licensing arrangements.
-We may also have to sequence preclinical and clinical studies as opposed to conducting them concomitantly in order to conserve resources, or delay, reduce or eliminate one or more of our research or development programs and reduce overall overhead expenses.
+Without adequate financial resources to fund our expected future operations, we may be required to relinquish rights to our technologies, product candidates or territories, or grant licenses on terms that are not favorable to us, in order to raise additional funds through collaborations or licensing arrangements.
+We may also have to sequence preclinical and clinical studies as opposed to conducting them concomitantly in order to conserve resources, or, as we have recently announced in September 2021, we may need to delay, reduce or eliminate one or more of our research or development programs and reduce overall overhead expenses.
 In addition, we may have to make reductions in our workforce and may be prevented from continuing our discovery, development and commercialization efforts and exploiting other corporate opportunities.